semolex/novaposhta-python-client/.github/ISSUE_TEMPLATE/other.md

 ---
 name: Other
-about: Other questions and proposals related to library
+about: Other questions and proposals related to this library
 title: "[QUESTION]"
 labels: help wanted, question
 assignees: ''